 Round 3 – For conferences falling between January 1st and April 30, 2019.
 Deadline for application: December 31, 2018

 Amount : up to $700

-The award will be issued as an expense reimbursement of up to $700 for allowable travel expenses related to the conference, ie., travel, hotel, registration and meals (exclusive of alcohol).
+The award will be issued as a reimbursement of up to $700 for allowable travel expenses related to the conference, ie., travel, hotel, registration and meals (exclusive of alcohol).
 Upon their return from the conference, recipients are asked to contact the administrator at firstname.lastname@example.org to schedule a meeting.
 Recipients will be asked to submit their original travel receipts, a copy of their conference presentation showing CRBLM’s affiliation and a copy of the conference program.

 Affiliation : Please include your affiliation with CRBLM on your poster or presentation and use the CRBLM logo.

 Athari, P. “Maternal vocal imitation in mother-infant interaction,“ Infant Studies On Language Development in Europe (ISOLDE), University of Potsdam